2012-lgy/adofaimacro/README.md

 Ver 1.2.1 Fixed "Hold".
 Ver 1.2.2 Fixed the issue where "multiplanet" would be disabled after mid-spin rotation.
 Ver 1.2.3 Fixed the issue where reading failed when the file path includes spaces.
-Ver 1.3.0 Change preparation mechanism.
+Ver 1.3.0 Changed preparation mechanism.